Dreambotcoder/CronAPI-py/README.md

 # CronAPI-py
-Lightweight API for CronScript projects.
+Lightweight python API written on the microframework Flask for CronScript projects.